Professors Receive Grant for Innovative Study Abroad Program in Norway

 “Students will broaden their knowledge of how human activity and everyday lived experience in disparate locations contributes to climate change, as well as how government policy and planning factor into sustainability initiatives,” Utheim writes.
 “Equally important, the intercultural learning will allow students, as global citizens, to build their collaborative skills and practice generative knowledge accumulation across cultural differences.”

-The Office of International Programs and Services will pilot the program next summer with space open to 10 to 20 students.
+The Office for Global Education will pilot the program next summer with space open to 10 to 20 students.
 That number will grow to 20 to 30 in subsequent years.

 The Chancellor’s Award will lower financial barriers for students to participate, allowing Purchase to move one step closer to meeting the goal shared by Purchase and SUNY of providing global learning that is truly accessible to all.